leinadred/phpipamCLIent/README.md

 ## Coming up

-- vlan / network creation
+- vlan /network creation
-- example file for custom fields
+- more examples for custom fields